-The First-Year Law Student’s Examination, or "baby bar," is a one-day test given in June and October in the Los Angeles and San Francisco areas.
+The First-Year Law Students' Examination (FYLSX), or "baby bar," is a one-day test given in June and October.